mrackwitz/SocketClient/Server/README.md

-# SocketShuttle-SampleServers
+# SocketClient-SampleServers

-Sample servers for the SocketShuttle project.
+Sample servers for the SocketClient project.